adelphi-ed-tech/au-courses/courses/digital-literacies.md

 ### Item 4: Media analysis
 While we will be writing short reading response posts on most weeks, during this course you will also write a more formal paper where you analyze a piece of digital media, using the frameworks discussed in our readings.
-The paper must be between 1,000-1,500 words.
+The paper must ~1,000 words in length.
 For this paper we will practice peer editing and the drafting/revising process that is essential to writing high quality scholarly work.
 You should select a new media work (website, software/app, film, tv show, etc) and offer an original analysis of it.
 To complete your analysis you should refer to the various analytic frameworks we have studied in this course.
-Your analsysis is not a summary or description of the work, but a pointed critique that uses the work you are analyzing to offer new insight and new ideas.
+Your analysis is not a summary or description of the work, but a pointed critique that uses the work you are analyzing to offer new insight and new ideas.

 ### Item 5: Data report